Ranked! The 10 best football pundits on TV right now

 Ahead of the 2006 World Cup, Rio Ferdinand was given his own prank show.
 Like Manchester United's answer to Fonejacker, the much-maligned experiment featured Rio convincing art-lover David James to seriously critique children's paintings or attempting to kidnap David Beckham.
 It's safe to say Ferdinand's broadcasting career has taken a good turn since.

-Ferdinand knows the game - he especially knows how to defend and he's good at what he does on TV these days.
+Ferdinand knows the game: he especially knows how to defend and he's good at what he does on TV these days.
 He may never live down that excitement he showed for Ole Gunnar Solskjaer's early United tenure, mind.

 6. Micah Richards

-A wonderkid who never really reached his heights - and found himself, somehow, at Fiorentina - there's something charming about Sky leaning on an ex-pro who didn't actually do much on the pitch.
+A wonderkid who never really reached his heights – and found himself, somehow, at Fiorentina – there's something charming about Sky and CBS leaning on an ex-pro who didn't actually do much on the pitch.
 It's wholly fair to say he's a better pundit than he ever was a player.

 Richards is pigeon-holed for his explosive laugh and the fact that he knows a few of the City players on a first-name basis - none of them will speak to Gary Neville - but the former right-back is a lot sharper than he's perhaps given credit for.
 His struggles as a player inform his insights, while he's just about fair to everyone.
 He has an infectious enthusiasm for the game and it comes across nicely.